UPDATE: What’s New: Settlement Raised to $230 Million

-The Archdiocese of New Orleans has filed a groundbreaking but controversial points-based settlement proposal, offering survivors of clergy sexual abuse compensation based on a structured system tied to the severity of the abuse.
+The Archdiocese of New Orleans has filed a controversial points-based settlement proposal, offering survivors of clergy sexual abuse compensation based on a structured system tied to the severity of the abuse.
 This proposal, currently introduced in the Archdiocese’s Chapter 11 bankruptcy proceedings, could reshape how abuse claims are evaluated and resolved.

 How the New Orleans System Works